 Why Did You Join?

-When we asked new members why they decided to join the TFA, these were the most common answers;
+When we asked new members why they decided to join the The Forklift Group, these were the most common answers;

 Keep In Touch